turi-code/userguide/sentiment_analysis/sentiment-analysis.md

 bow[bece]                     : -14.2866
 ```

-## Details about Dato's pre-trained models
+## Details about Turi's pre-trained models

 When a target column name is not provided, a pre-trained model will be used.